9 Ways To Use Lomi Dirt… Or Not? (I’m Skeptical)

 As a self-proclaimed composting nerd who owns a composting business and writes a lot about composting for others, I get so many questions about composting at home.
 By far one of the most common questions I receive relates to electric composters.
 When contemplating an investment in an expensive electric compost machine like the Lomi, so many people ask me about how to use Lomi dirt (i.e. the output from the Lomi machine).

 I want to see composting become much easier for everyday people.
 I really hoped electric composters would be the magic tool to make this happen.
 Unfortunately, after using them for a couple of years, I just don’t think that’s the case.
 You can see my full review of the FoodCycler here.
 I intended to write a review of the Lomi, but after using it for a while, ended up writing this post about six reasons not to buy an electric composter instead.
 For now, let’s focus on ways to use the output – because if you can’t effectively use the output, it doesn’t seem worth the investment.

 Are Electric Composters Worth The Investment?

 I’ve thought long and hard about the effectiveness of electric composters.
 I try to provide a variety of advice and feedback about composting at home based on my own experience and what I’ve learned from others to help as many people as possible reduce their food waste and limit the organic materials they send to the landfill.

-I own a Lomi and a FoodCycler, both of which I purchased with my own money independent of any collaboration with either of the companies that make them.
+I owned a Lomi and a FoodCycler for a couple of years, both of which I’ve since given away.
+I purchased both of them with my own money independent of any collaboration with either of the companies that make them.
 I bought them both so I could honestly and completely answer inquiries about whether or not people should invest in these tools.